Burn Notice Characters

 Burn Notice TV character Big Ed played by Andrew Bryniarski, photo

 The leader of the Miami Breaker motorcycle gang who put out a hit on Winston, an attorney who had helped the ex-wife of the gang's 'enforcer,' Hunter, impound Hunter's bike.
 MW was able to capture him long enough to work a con which made it worse on the gang to kill Winston than to let Winston go.
 Additionally, Winston eventually helped save him from a 'coup' instigated by Hunter - so made Winston an honorary gang member.
-Current location: At large.

 Seen in episodes: 45